Remote Image Interpretations For Teleradiology Clients

 Specialty teleradiology professionals at NDI provide complete radiology coverage and also support radiology personnel with for subspecialty and overflow coverage.

-In 2024, The NDI Teleradiology Company Collaborated With Hospitals To Implement Teleradiology Systems Which Improved After-Hours Radiology Services
+In 2025, The NDI Teleradiology Company Is Collaborating With Hospitals To Implement Teleradiology Systems

 NDI’s teleradiology reporting services currently provides coverage for small hospitals, clinics, diagnostic imaging centers, emergency rooms, specialty medical practices and urgent care centers.
 The US teleradiology provider also offers subspecialty radiologic coverage that is not available at smaller medical clinics and centers.